lynchdennis94/Marketing-Wizard/README.md

 # Version History
-V1.1a: Added initial project files to source control, created README.md V1.1b: Added a preview window that will display the subject and body of the email to be sent out.
+- V1.1a: Added initial project files to source control, created README.md
+- V1.1b: Added a preview window that will display the subject and body of the email to be sent out.
 Still need to include preview for attachments, as well as provide a way to send emails straight from the preview window if desired (or save any changes made in the preview window to the resulting email).
+- V1.2a: Created a utility ExcelRowBinder class to allow for multiple emails from the same excel row to be stored in a dictionary.
+Tested multiple-email lines for confirmation they worked correctly